ADR England

 The geographic scope of ADR England projects varies depending on the data holder, but is typically England-only, England and Wales, Great Britain or UK-wide.
 ADR England also provides a home for projects analysing data within or across English regions and local authorities.

-ADR England formalises the model of working with UK Government departments and public bodies successfully developed during the ADR UK pilot phase (2018-21), and is being delivered as part of the current phase of the ADR UK programme alongside the established ADR Wales, ADR Scotland and ADR Northern Ireland.
+ADR England formalises the model of working with UK Government departments and public bodies successfully developed during the ADR UK pilot phase (2018-21) and is being delivered as part of the current phase of the ADR UK programme alongside the established ADR Wales, ADR Scotland, and ADR Northern Ireland.

-ADR England Projects
+Working with ADR England

 -